neurogym/neurogym/docs/envs.md

             R_CORRECT: given when correct. (def: +1., float)
             R_FAIL: given when incorrect. (def: -1., float)
         timing: Description and duration of periods forming a trial.
-        stimEv: Controls the difficulty of the experiment. (def: 1., float)
+        stim_scale: Controls the difficulty of the experiment. (def: 1., float)
         perf_w: Window used to compute the mean reward. (def: 1000, int)
         max_num_reps: Maximum number of times that agent can go in a row
         to the same side during phase 0. (def: 3, int)